 Online healthcare databases offer a wealth of health information, provided licensed physicians answer the questions in the database.
 If you’d like to learn more about a potential health concern without asking a direct question, browsing a database may help you.

 To get physician-provided information from such a database, you can search for symptoms or a health topic you’d like to read about.
-You’ll receive an extensive list of questions asked by other individuals with similar health concerns.
-After browsing the answers at your leisure, you’ll have a better idea of how to handle your situation.
+You’ll receive an extensive list of questionsfromy other individuals with similar health concerns.
+After browsing the answers at your leisure, you’ll better understand how to handle your situation.
 You may want to move forward with submitting your health question for personalized advice on recommended next steps.

 4. Use a Quality AI Symptom Checker

-Online symptom-checking tools have made considerable advancements and can now provide you with accurate health information.
+Online symptom-checking tools have made considerable advancements and can now provide yccurate health information.
 Today’s doctor-trained AI has been carefully designed to provide easily accessible care recommendations based on your symptoms.

 To get information on a symptom you’re experiencing, you’ll answer a series of questions from an AI symptom checker.
 The tool will then use your answers to generate a list of possible diagnoses.
 You can learn about each condition to determine if it may apply to you, and the system will recommend treatment options.